ankitkr2419/test/README.md

 ## MyLabDiscoveries Client

 # Introduction
 In the first phase of development, we are going to analyse 96 samples (6 dyes each) and show the results to the end user.
 This results should be shown in tabular format and graphical format.
 This machine will be industrial machine with Touch screen.

-This machine will also consider the Extraction logic.
+For the Extraction part we have a machine with 2 decks.
+Deck A and Deck B. These have motors which are controlled by a PLC.
+Our Industrial PC serves as a master while the PLCs serve as slaves.

 ## Golang Boilerplate
 We have used Golang boilerplate to kickstart any go api project.

-## SetUp Steps
+# SetUp Steps

 ### 1. Install Go Language
 Refer https://golang.org/doc/install, or for linux users
 ```